bcgov/data-publication/pages/dps_bcdc_w_application.md

 + **Changes**: **NEW**

-**Resource Type**
+**Resource Type**: Is the type of resource.

-+ Is the type of resource, for Applications this may not be applicable and thus choose "Not Applicable".
++ This field is being reviewed to determine if required.

-**Resource Access Method**
++ For Applications this may not be applicable and thus choose "Not Applicable".

-+ Describes how the end-user can access the application.
+**Resource Access Method**: Describes how the end-user can access the application.

 + **Changes**:
    - **NEW Value** "Other" (`other`)